tianon/wishlist/edge.md

 - ability to force a tab's "full screen" to be full screen within the tab instead of real full screen (exactly how it works when casting a tab, in fact)
 - ability to cast a window (instead of "full desktop" or "single tab")
 - ability to cast a tab "naïvely" while ignoring any "cast" behavior the tab might have
+- ability to have the downloads "popover" menu be a bar on the bottom of the window again - the flyover menu is too far away from what I'm working on